Frequently Asked Questions

 of advertising, and they use your money to support causes you may oppose.

-Q. What about all these confusing offers I get that claim to be great?
+Q. What about all these confusing offers I get that claim to be

 Q. How will I be billed?